Here are 10 signs that your auto’s A/C unit needs repair:

 2. Leaking Dashboard

 A visible water stain on your mat can be an indication that your dashboard is leaking.
-A leaking dashboard can be a sign that your hose is clogged, which prevents it from sipping the water out.
-Age and moisture may cause A/C system leaks.
-This can create further damage to other components so it needs to be fixed immediately.
+A leaking dashboard often signals a clogged hose, which prevents the system from draining water properly.
+Over time, age and moisture can cause leaks in the A/C system, potentially damaging other critical components if not addressed promptly.

 3. Losing Its Cool

-When you notice your vehicle’s air conditioning begins to lose its cool, it may be due to lack of refrigerant, a clogged expansion tube or refrigerant charging hose, broken compressor, broken blower motor, damaged condenser or evaporator, or a failed fuse or switch.
-This symptom may need a small maintenance or a major repair, depending on what’s causing it.
+When you notice your vehicle’s auto air conditioning begins to lose its cool, it may be due to a lack of refrigerant, a clogged expansion tube or refrigerant charging hose, a broken compressor, a malfunctioning blower motor, a damaged condenser or evaporator, or a failed fuse or switch.
+This symptom might require minor maintenance or a major repair, depending on the root cause.

 4. Leaking Refrigerant

-The refrigerant is the one responsible for keeping the interior of your car cool.
-If you notice your air conditioning can no longer provide a cool temperature despite having turned it on for so long, there’s a chance that your refrigerant is leaking.
-Rubber seals and hoses can lose their elasticity over time, allowing the refrigerant to escape.
+The refrigerant is responsible for keeping the interior of your car cool.
+If you notice your auto air conditioning can no longer provide a cool temperature despite running it for a long time, there’s a strong chance that the refrigerant is leaking.
+Over time, rubber seals and hoses can lose their elasticity, allowing the refrigerant to escape and reducing the system’s cooling efficiency.

 If moisture is present, it can cause damage to the accumulator, receiver, or drier.
 A leaking refrigerant needs immediate attention because it can affect and damage these other vital parts of your A/C.